benwr/cosp/readme.md

 # Course of Study Planner #

+Warning: This is "readme-driven development."
+Most of this document is wishful thinking!

-This is a project I'm working on to replicate the Course of Study Planner in use by University Honors at Virginia Tech.
+This is a project I'm working on to replicate the [Course of Study Planner] (http://www.univhonors.vt.edu/html/cosp.html) in use by University Honors at Virginia Tech.
+It's licensed under the MIT license (found in license.txt).

 ## Design ##

+### Architecture ###

+The base functions that are used for adding and removing classes are found `src/cosp.scm`.
+They're extremely simple, and can probably be modified to work with any scheme implementation you care to try.

+The basic idea is that there is a key-value store somewhere, which spits out course information when you send it a course id.
+Thus, to make this work with other schools (with similar course-numbering schemes, such that course descriptors match the regex `/^[A-Z]*\s?\d+$/`), one only needs to re-implement the key-value store backend.

+For the Virginia Tech implementation (the only one I care about, as it is the school I attend), the backend is a server in Chicken Scheme server that trolls the VT historical timetables for information.

+### Data Structures ###

 Schedules are in s-expression data structures that look like: